sophieboyle1/computational-theory/README.md

 This repository contains solutions for the **Computational Theory** assessment.
 The goal of this project is to implement and analyze various computational functions, including bitwise operations, hash functions, and cryptographic techniques.

+## Project Structure

+The repository is organized as follows:

+- `tasks.ipynb`: Jupyter notebook containing solutions for all tasks and tests.
+- `README.md`: This README file with an overview, research, and instructions.
+- `.gitignore`: Specifies files and directories to ignore in Git.
+- `requirements.txt`: Lists dependencies required to run the project.

 # Tasks

 ## 📚 Table of Contents